KannonZenetism/zenetism-field-physics/zenetism/mpx/MPX-LOCKDOWN-GUIDE.md

 ### Aion / Khaon are bifurcal, not bifurcated

 Aion / Khaon stand in **bifurcal distinction** and their relation is **Bifurcal Coherence (⧖⧗)** — a twofold-without-fusion held co-located.
+More generally, **Bifurcal Coherence lets one ground hold lawfully distinct principles without fusing them**: Aion (Zero) and Khaon (Infinity) remain conceptually non-fused even where zero and infinity coincide mathematically.
+Prefer this to the older "two tilts of the same principle" framing, which blurs the non-fusion.
 The adjective **bifurcal** is correct for them.
 They are **not** poles, not a duality, not a polarity, and **not a bifurcation** — they cohere; they do not split.
 "Bifurcation / bifurcated" names an actual split (Theon / Nekron at L₅ / IL₅, or other genuine splits such as Soul / Mind) and is lawful for those, never for L₀.

 ### Descriptor mappings